-After Grade-On invitations are accepted or declined, students are invited to join Journal based on their Write-On Competition score, until 35 total students have accepted invitations (including Grade-On and Write-On Candidates).
-The Write-On Competition is held immediately following the end of the Spring semester and has two components, a closed-universe memorandum and a Bluebook citation manual quiz.
+Students are invited to join the Arizona State Law Journal based on their Write-On Competition score, until 35 total students have accepted invitations.
+The Write-On Competition is held immediately following the end of the Spring semester and has two components, a closed-universe memorandum and a Bluebook citation quiz.

 2. Bluebook Citation Quiz

-The breakdown for the write-on competition score is 45% GPA, 25% written problem, 25% Bluebook quiz, and 5% legal writing grades.
+The breakdown for the Write-On competition score is 45% GPA through Spring, 25% closed memo, 25% Bluebook citation quiz, and 5% legal writing grades.

 All Write-On Candidates are graded anonymously using ASU Exam Numbers.

 The 2020 Write-On Competition will be held twice, of which students must choose their preferred testing date:

 Exam 1: Monday, May 11 at 8:00AM to Tuesday, May 12 at 5:00PM